michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 3. A process noise model that captures the relative uncertainty of your process model,
 4. A measurement noise model that captures the relative uncertainty of your measurements.

-Because the mapping between vector and scalar values (e.g. GPS speed as a scalar value) requires a nonlinear process, we’ll have to use an Extended Kalman Filter.
-Using the circular relations above, we’ll need to keep track of a velocity vector estimate, using vector accelerometer readings and scalar speed readings from GPS.
+Because the mapping between vector and scalar values (e.g. GPS speed as a scalar value) requires a nonlinear process, we'll have to use an Extended Kalman Filter.
+Using the circular relations above, we'll need to keep track of a velocity vector estimate, using vector accelerometer readings and scalar speed readings from GPS.
 The relationships are then relatively simple, where we predict the velocity, angular velocity, lateral acceleration and linear acceleration of the car from previous estimates:

 ```math
 \mathbf{v}_{\mathrm{car}} = \mathbf{v}'_{\mathrm{car}} + \Delta t \, \mathbf{a}'_{\mathrm{phone}}